barchart/alerting-service-public/docs/content/product_overview.md

 #### Node.js

-Node.js is fully-supported.

-#### Other

-Please contact us at solutions@barchart.com or (866) 333-7587 to discuss a specific technology, platform, or language you are interested in.
+This SDK is compatible with Node.js.

 #### Direct Access

 The Barchart Alert Service implements a REST interface via HTTP.
 You may choose to interact with the service directly, bypassing this SDK entirely.
 An [OpenAPI](https://www.openapis.org/) specification of the interface can be found in the [API Reference](/content/api) section.

+#### Other

+If you're not interested in direct access and JavaScript isn't suitable for your environment, please contact us at solutions@barchart.com or (866) 333-7587.